mbwong/mbwong.github.com/_posts/2014-1-3-favorite-things.md

 I know, I know.
 It's already 2014.
 But anyway here are my favorite books and movies this past year, most of which are not actually from 2013.

-* __[The Act of Killing.][act]__ An absolutely stunning documentary where the filmmakers follow a perpetrator of genocide in Indonesia reenact the act of killing.
-This is both a film about the psychology of violence and a portrait of modern day Indonesia.
+* __[The Act of Killing.][act]__ Would you watch a documentary where the filmmakers follow a perpetrator of genocide in Indonesia reenact their acts of killing?
+What if it is truly one of the most remarkable documentaries, ever? _The Act of Killing_ is both a film about the psychology of violence (then and 40 years later) and a portrait of modern day Indonesia.
 It will make you wince, laugh, tear up.
 It might even change the way you think about humans and how we are each capable of tremendous evil.
 [act]: http://theactofkilling.com/

 * __[Is The Man Who Is Tall Happy?][tall]__ An animated interview with Noam Chomsky, one of the most important thinkers alive, by Michel Gondry, the maker of my favorite film _Eternal Sunshine of the Spotless Mind_.
 He spews fascinating observations about science, linguistics, and dropping nuggets here and there about his extremely accomplished life.
 I'll admit this is probably not everybody's cup of tea.
 But it is most definitely mine.
 Chomsky is a lovely man.
 The film is similarly enlightening and beautiful and it filled me with warmth and fuzziness.